HSouksamlane/SOUKSAMLANE_LEXTRAIT_TP2_ST2TRD/README.md

 ---
 ### 2. Binary
-This algorithm encrypts your data in 8-bit binary.
-In case a non-8-bit number is entered our program will automatically format it into an 8-bit number.
+This algorithm encrypts your data in 8-bits format.
+In case a non-8-bit input is entered our program will automatically format it into an 8-bit values.
 In this way the user input remains the same but the program understands your intentions.

 Moreover, when decrypting a binary number, if the entered number does not correspond to a visible character of ASCII table, the program will express the error to the user.
 (I.e. all characters of the ASCII table less than 32 in decimal)